erikrose/blessings/CONTRIBUTING.rst

     pip install --editable .

-Any changes made in this project folder are then made available to the python interpreter as the 'blessed' package regardless of the current working directory.
+Any changes made in this project folder are then made available to the python interpreter as the 'blessed' package from any working directory.

 Running Tests
 ~~~~~~~~~~~~~